Sami-Leon/plsmmLasso/README.md

 #> x5    0.01569818 0.02732562 0.04056090 -0.05217374 0.1068250 5.005061e-01
 ```

-The function reports the original coefficients, debiased coeffcients,
+The function reports the original coefficients, debiased coefficients,
 standard error, confidence intervals and p-values.
 These p-values are
-already ajudsted for the selection process of the lasso, and provide
+already adjusted for the selection process of the lasso, and provide
 valid inference.

 ### Test on the nonlinear functions

-Finally we can perform some tests on the nonlinear functions.
+Finally, we can perform tests on the nonlinear functions.
 The first
-element of the list is an overall test of equality, if the p-value is
+element of the list is an overall test of equality.
+If the p-value is
-$<0.05$ we reject the null hypothesis of equality, and conclude that
+$< 0.05$, we reject the null hypothesis of equality and conclude that
 overall the two nonlinear functions are different.
 To obtain a
-comparison at each time point confidence bands are computed, and a
+comparison at each time point, confidence bands are computed, and a
 figure displaying these confidence bands is generated.
 For the time
-points associated with confidence bands that include $0$ we can not
+points associated with confidence bands that include $0$, we cannot
 reject the null hypothesis that the nonlinear functions are the same for
 this time point.
-The data.frame that is used to generate this figure can
+The data frame that is used to generate this figure can
 be found in the second element of the output list.

 ``` r